Hiring an intern at your company is a great way to give a college student or new professional some hands-on experience in your industry.

 Under the Fair Labor Standards Act (FLSA), most interns in the for-profit private sector will be considered employees that are subject to the FLSA’s minimum wage and overtime requirements.
 However, if an intern is not an employee within the meaning of the FLSA, then the FLSA’s minimum wage and overtime requirements do not apply.

-The U.S. Department of Labor (DOL) applies a six-factor test (outlined below) to determine whether an intern for a for-profit private sector business is considered an employee for purposes of the FLSA.
+The U.S. Department of Labor (DOL) applies a primary beneficiary test (outlined below) to determine whether an intern for a for-profit private sector business is considered an employee for purposes of the FLSA.

 Experts estimate that up to 50% of the 1.5 million internships in the US this year will go unpaid.

-Not all federal courts rely on the DOL’s six-factor test, however.
+Not all federal courts rely on the primary beneficiary test, however.
 And different requirements may also exist under state and local wage and hour laws.
+For example, the New York State Department of Labor (NYSDOL) does not use the primary beneficiary test.
+The NYSDOL uses a test consisting of 11 criteria, all of which must be met in order for an intern to be unpaid.

 Lastly, keep in mind that the DOL’s test only applies to for-profit businesses.
 Unpaid internships in the public sector and for non-profit charitable organizations, where the intern volunteers without expectation of compensation, are generally permissible.

-In addition to the DOL’s six-factor test, some states, including New York, have other internship requirements that must be met to remove an intern from state wage and hour protections.
+In addition to the DOL’s primary beneficiary test, some states, including New York, have other internship requirements that must be met to remove an intern from state wage and hour protections.
 Be sure to evaluate the requirements under applicable state and local laws before implementing an unpaid internship program.

 Related article: 6 Simple Tips for Hiring Interns Legally